crypto-org-chain/cronos-docs/docs/getting-started/mainnet_validator.md

 ## Step 0 : Notes on  "Canis Major" Network upgrade

-Before we start, please note that there was a "*Canis Major*" network upgrade at the block height `922,363`, which requires node operator to update their Crypto.org Chain Mainnet binary `chain-maind` from `v1.*.*` to `v2.0.1`.
+Before we start, please note that there was a "*Canis Major*" network upgrade at the block height `922,363`, which requires node operator to update their Crypto.org Chain Mainnet binary `ethermintd` from `v1.*.*` to `v2.0.1`.

 - For host who would like to build a **Validator with complete blockchain data** from scratch, one would need to:
   1. Start the node with the older binary version `v1.2.1`;